rahulsunilkumar/uva-computational-probability/01-uncertainty/writeup.md

 3. Please write a short summary of what it means to organize beliefs.

-You should not only organize your beliefs but how those beliefs affect your course of action— what will you do based on what you believe.
-What is means to organize beliefs is to decide whether XYZ should be done, or not.
+_REVISION:_ The author contends that probability is not about what your beliefs are but how you organize those beliefs relative to one another.
+The example used is that while in geometry it does not matter what angles exist in a plane triangle, the fact that they add up to 100 degrees does matter, and it is similar in probability.
+The idea here is that no matter the beliefs, organizing them is what probability is about and combining and observing their changes is what this book is about.